Telecom Plus

 Telecom Plus plc is a British multi-utility supplier of gas, electricity, home insurance, and landline, broadband and mobile services to residences and businesses.
 It is listed on the London Stock Exchange and is a constituent of the FTSE 250 Index.
+Telecom Plus trades as consumer brand Utility Warehouse.

 History

 The company was founded in 1996 as a telecommunications business.
 Its first product, launched in 1997, was a least cost call routing 'Smart Box', a gadget that plugs into a phone socket and routes the calls to alternative networks at a cheaper rate than British Telecom.

-In 2017 the company sold its 20% stake in Opus Energy to Drax Group.
+In 2017, the company sold its 20% stake in Opus Energy to Drax Group.

 In October 2023, the company had over 949,000 customers.

+In December 2025, it was reported that the company was vying to take a stake in UK energy provider OVO Energy.

+In June 2026, the company reported it had over 1,430,000 customers, providing 3,800,000 services to these customers.
+The company also reported it had over 77,000 Partners, who sign up customers to their services.

 Key people

 Andrew Lindsay, a world-class rower who was a member of the gold medallist British team at the 2000 Olympics, joined Telecom Plus in 2007.
 He was the chief operating officer in 2009 and was promoted to chief executive officer in July 2010.
 Lindsay held the CEO role jointly with Stuart Burnett from 2021, and in 2023 the company announced that Lindsay would step down at the 2024 AGM.